VCCE/VCC/README.md

 # VCC - Virtual Color Computer
-# An emulation of tThe Tandy Color Computer 3 for Windows XP, Windows 7, Windows 8, & Windows 10
+# An emulation of The Tandy Color Computer 3 for Windows XP, Windows 7, Windows 8, & Windows 10

 VCC attempts to be an accurate emulation of a "stock" Tandy Color Computer 3 just as you would have bought in a Radio Shack store or Tandy Computer Center in 1986-1992.

-For VCC usage see the User Guide at <https://github.com/VCCE/VCC/wiki>  Also on the wiki are release notes and a guide for using legacy Wimgtools from MAME.
+For VCC usage see the User Guide at <https://github.com/VCCE/VCC/wiki>  Also on the wiki are release notes and a guide for using legacy Wimgtools.

 The Color Computer 3 (or the "Coco 3" as it was known by it's users) was the final iteration of a series of computers starting with the "TRS-80 Color Computer" (also